apache/metron/metron-sensors/bro-plugin-kafka/README.md

 ```

 #### Notes
- * `logs_to_send` is mutually exclusive with `$pred`, thus you must individually add a filter per log that you would like to send into Metron if you want to configure a predicate.
+ * `logs_to_send` is mutually exclusive with `$pred`, thus you must individually add a filter per log that you would like to send onto a kafka topic if you want to configure a predicate.
- * This example was specifically written to contrast examples 1 and 2, in order to provide a more comprehensive understanding of your options regarding the bro configuration.
- * `is_v6_subnet()` was added to Bro in their [2.5 release](https://www.bro.org/sphinx-git/install/release-notes.html#bro-2-5), however, because the Kafka plugin can be used on [bro 2.4](https://www.bro.org/sphinx-git/install/release-notes.html#bro-2-4) and newer, the method used in this example is preferred.
- * If you would prefer to filter IPv6 logs from within your Metron cluster you could [use Stellar](../../metron-platform/metron-common#IS_IP) to do so.
-In that case, the bro logs that contain IPv6 sources and/or destinations would get written to the `bro` Kafka topic, but Stellar would filter the logs out before they were processed by the enrichment layer.
-It simply depends on which option fits best into your architecture.
+ * You can also filter IPv6 logs from within your Metron cluster [using Stellar](../../metron-platform/metron-common#IS_IP).
+In that case, you wouldn't apply a predicate in your bro configuration, and instead Stellar would filter the logs out before they were processed by the enrichment layer of Metron.
+ * It is also possible to use the `is_v6_subnet()` bro function in your predicate, as of their [2.5 release](https://www.bro.org/sphinx-git/install/release-notes.html#bro-2-5), however the above example should work on [bro 2.4](https://www.bro.org/sphinx-git/install/release-notes.html#bro-2-4) and newer, which has been the focus of the kafka plugin.

 Settings
 --------